About the Advisory Committee on Sustainability & Innovation

 History and New Membership

-On October 14th, 2010, the Multnomah County Board of Commissioners adopted an ordinance formally establishing the ACSI and appointed advisory members.
+On October 14th, 2010, the Multnomah County Board of Commissioners adopted an ordinance formally establishing ACSI and appointed advisory members.
 Appointed members have expertise in a range of sustainability-related issues facing the community.

-Individuals who live or work in Multnomah County and who are not currently employees of Multnomah County or that have or will have business contracts with the County are encouraged to apply.
+Applications for ACSI membership will be accepted annually, in late fall, and will be published to this site when open.
+Individuals who live or work in Multnomah County, and who are not currently employees of Multnomah County or that have or will have business contracts with the County are encouraged to apply.

-For more information, contact the Multnomah County Office of Sustainability at firstname.lastname@example.org or 503-988-6374.
+For more information, contact the Multnomah County Office of Sustainability at firstname.lastname@example.org.